meremST/Extended-LCMS-Models/README.md

 .\proverif.exe model.pv
 ```

-With "model.pv" the name of the ProVerif file.
+With "model.pv", the name of the ProVerif file.

 # AnimUML Architecture Model